RHEcosystemAppEng/rhpam-deployment/eap/azure/README_SR.md

 ## Setup Validation cleanup
 * remove `<SMART_ROUTER_HOME>/repo/kie-server-router.json`
-* remove `<configuration>..` content from kie server id file - leave only an empty `<configuration/>`; the kie server will fill in the configuration part on the next restart of service/spin up of VM

 ## Create Smart Router and KIE Server images
 See instructions at [sr-azure-setup.md](./sr-azure-setup.md) and [ks-azure-setup.md](./ks-azure-setup.md)